nstoik/infrastructure/README.md

     - [all.yaml](inventory/group_vars/all.yaml) - Inventory for all hosts
     - [do_ansible.yaml](inventory/group_vars/do_ansible.yaml) - Inventory for the DigitalOcean VMs that are managed by Ansible
     - [do_docker.yaml](inventory/group_vars/do_docker.yaml) - Inventory for the DigitalOcean VMs that are used for Docker
-    - [do_netmaker.yaml](inventory/group_vars/do_netmaker.yaml) - Inventory for the DigitalOcean VMs that are used for Netmaker
     - [netclients_manual.yaml](inventory/group_vars/netclients_manual.yaml) - Inventory for the netclients that have to be installed manually
     - [netclients.yaml](inventory/group_vars/netclients.yaml) - Inventory for the netclients
     - [pihole.yaml](inventory/group_vars/pihole.yaml) - Inventory for the pihole servers